Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Will a Network Switch Work With a Modem?

-If a single computer can get an Internet connection from the port on the modem, why not plug in a switch instead?
-That way multiple devices plugged into the switch can get an Internet connection at the same time.
+If a single computer can get an internet connection when connected directly to the modem, why not plug in a switch instead?
+That way multiple devices plugged into the switch can get an internet connection at the same time, surely?

-All devices should be able to share files with each other and be able to access the Internet, however, the security concerns we described above still apply.
+All devices should be able to communicate with each other and be able to access the internet, however, the security concerns we described above still apply.
 You will just have even more devices exposed over the Internet!

-In addition, your ISP will only dish out so many public IP addresses.
+In addition to this, your ISP will only provide you with a limited number of public IP addresses.

 Often this is a single IP address, but you may get two or three if you are lucky.